KkRainyre/KkRainyre/README.md

-#  Introduction
+#  👋Hi I'm Marco

+Subtitle
+ A passionate developer and explorer of the world

 :school: Currently a last semster student in Concordia University in Cs - 2023

 :office: Software Intern experience in Shanghai - 2021

-:relaxed: Do development for non-profit oraganization - huaman project in CA - 2023
+🔭 I’m currently working on non-profit oraganization - huaman project in CA - 2023

-Looking for developer opportunities in Canada and China.
+:Subtitle
+Programming Languages: